All Episodes

 And things that aren't ordered are destructive and things that are well ordered create life and consistency.

-And so, yeah, I don't know if that answers the question, but that's just a little bit more about what I think about it.
+And so, yeah., I don't know if that answers the question, but that's just a little bit more about what I think about it.

-So ordered is well ordered.
+Right, so ordered is well ordered.

-Ordered is well constructed.
+Ordered is, you know, well constructed.

-Good is positive.
+It is good is positive.

 You know, positive is helpful.